Unifying Hamilton-Jacobi Reachability and Reinforcement Learning: Results

 \subsection{Stage I: Travel-cost \ac{hjb} reproduces strict \ac{brt}}

-On $\mathcal{X}_{10}$, the travel-cost \ac{hjb} defined by \eqnref{eq:travel-cost} yields a value function whose negative sublevel coincides with the strict backward-reachable tube (\ac{brt}), and whose complement corresponds to the zero level set.
-This confirms that strict reachability can be achieved through a purely running-cost formulation without a terminal penalty; see \figref{fig:reach-travel-di}.
-Because the travel-cost value saturates at zero outside the reachable region, the zero-level set becomes numerically degenerate and cannot be extracted directly.
-To make the correspondence visible, we overlay the reach-cost zero-level contour on the travel-cost field and inspect the interior values (\figref{fig:hist}), which all lie strictly below zero.
+On $\mathcal{X}_{10}$, the travel-cost \ac{hjb} defined by \eqnref{eq:travel-cost} yields a value function whose negative sublevel set coincides with the strict backward-reachable tube (\ac{brt}), while its complement corresponds to the zero level set; see \figref{fig:reach-travel-di}.
+This shows that strict reachability can be encoded by a purely running-cost formulation, without a terminal penalty.
+Because the travel-cost value saturates at zero outside the reachable region, the zero level set is numerically degenerate and cannot be extracted directly.
+To visualize the correspondence, we overlay the reach-cost zero-level contour on the travel-cost field and inspect the interior values (\figref{fig:hist}), which are all strictly negative.